• About The Emerald Palate

 Enjoy a witchy afternoon tea

 If you love tea, there’s a few options for witchy brews this Halloween season.
-Hotel Sorrento’s Witches Tea is happening every Saturday in October.
+Hotel Sorrento’s Witches Tea is happening every weekend in October.

-Cafe Flora and The Flora Bakehouse are collaborating on a Halloween afternoon tea Monday October 21 to Friday November 1.
+Cafe Flora is back again this year with their Halloween afternoon tea.
 It’ll include a tower of house-made Halloween pastries, savory tea sand-witches, a selection of gourmet teas, magic potions, and other wicked treats.

 If you decide to head up to Skagit Valley for pumpkin picking, Willowbrook Manor hosts a Harvest Tea on select Fridays and Saturdays in October.